hmchou56/centra8/centra2/welcome.md

 </p>

 <p>
-CENTRA 2 is hosted by the Advanced Computing and Information Systems laboratory of the University of Florida (UF), the leading university of the State of Florida.
-UF is ranked 14th amongst public US universities.
-The UF’s mascot is an alligator called <a href="http://floridagators.com/sports/2015/12/10/_spirit_mascots_history_.aspx" target="_blank">Albert E. Gator</a>, whom you need not fear but might be able to see in different forms when you stroll around the beautiful UF campus.
-I hope you take some time to admire the campus buildings, magnificent trees and Lake Alice, and get to see a gator.
+CENTRA activities are funded in part by the National Science Foundation (NSF ACI Award 1550126) of the USA, the Ministry of Science and Technology (MOST) of Taiwan, and the National Institute of Information and Communications Technologies (NICT), Japan.
+Additional funding for the CENTRA 2 meeting comes from the AT&T Foundation.
+We are very thankful for the support of all these sponsors.
 </p>

 <p>
-We also wish to acknowledge the sponsors of the CENTRA project who make CENTRA 2 and many other CENTRA activities possible.
-They are the National Science Foundation (NSF) of the USA, the Center of Excellence for Cyber-Enablement of Applications (CECEA) of the National Center for High-Performance Computing (NCHC) of Taiwan with support from the Ministry of Science and Technology (MOST) of Taiwan, and the ASEAN International Virtual Organization (IVO) funded by the National Institute of Information and Communications Technologies (NICT), Japan.
-Additional funding for the CENTRA 2 meeting comes from the AT&T Foundation.
-We are very thankful for the support of all these sponsors.
+Once again, welcome to CENTRA 2, to the University of Florida, to Gainesville, to the State of Florida and to the USA.
+Enjoy the UF campus and look for Albert and Alberta Gator, the <a href="http://floridagators.com/sports/2015/12/10/_spirit_mascots_history_.aspx" target="_blank">UF mascots (alligators)</a>!
 </p>

 <p>